-In a short article, Wigner [27] conjectured that a semicircular distribution of eigenvalues would be the limiting distribution obtained as $N \rightarrow \infty$ for an ensemble of symmetric matrices in which the probability density function (pdf) of any off-diagonal element is reasonably well behaved and for which the second moment of all such off-diagonal elements should have the same constant value.
-It is worth pointing out that this is akin to the AED of a d-regular random graph, with N vertices, for $N \to \infty$ and $d \to \infty$.
-This is due to the treelike structures that emerge when calculating the AED of these sets of random matrices.
-Hence, the AED becomes a semicircle as in the GOE of matrices, in the limit of size $N \to \infty$, and diverging mean $d \to \infty$, i.e. when the Kesten-Mckay law converges to a semi-circular law [28-32]
+In a short article, Wigner [25] conjectured that a semicircular distribution of eigenvalues would be the limiting distribution obtained as $N \to \infty$ for an ensemble of symmetric matrices in which the probability density function (pdf) of any off-diagonal element is reasonably well behaved and for which the second moment of all such off-diagonal elements should have the same constant value.
+It is worth pointing out that this is akin to the AED of a d-regular random graph with N vertices for $N \to \infty$ and $d \to \infty$.
+This is due to the tree-like structures that emerge when calculating the AED of these sets of random matrices.
+Hence, the AED becomes a semicircle as in the GOE of matrices, in the limit of size $N \to \infty$, and diverging mean $d \to \infty$, i.e., when the Kesten-Mckay law converges to a semicircular law [35-40]

 However, no real system has an infinite size.
 The more so in "real world" and "subsequent" applications.
-The finite size constraint must be nowadays taken at its full value, even though it was previously often taken as an irrelevant non universal effect in many condensed matter investigations.
+The finite size constraint must be nowadays taken at its full value, even though it was previously often taken as an irrelevant nonuniversal effect in many condensed matter investigations.
 Very often, the surface energy and surface entropy terms were disregarded in free energy calculations.

-Jones and Dhesi [42] (hereafter referred to as JD) applied the replica method to the case of the RSSME and showed, in the limit of $N \to \infty$, how easily the replica formalism produces a semicircular AED.
-(Using the same formalism, they were able to verify the Wigner conjecture.)
+Jones and Dhesi [41] (hereafter referred to as JD) applied the replica method to the case of the RSSME and showed, in the limit of $N \to \infty$, how easily the replica formalism produces a semicircular AED.
+(By using the same formalism, they were able to verify the Wigner conjecture.)
 This leads to the interesting problem of calculating the AED when N is finite.
 In such a case (N finite), the AED distribution departs from the semicircle and becomes ensemble specific.
-For the GOE, there has been a number of papers that have addressed the problem of calculating the corrections to the Wigner semicircle which are of order 1/N [43-45].
-Dhesi and Jones [46] (thereafter referred to as DJ) have provided a comprehensive set of results: DJ calculated the AED for the GOE to order $1/N^2$, and also the AED for finite N based on a selfconsistency argument, when each element of the matrix is drawn randomly from a normal distribution.
-Note that these four papers rely on different methods; furthermore, the 1/Ncorrection of Takano and Takano [43] differs from the others.
+For the GOE, there has been a number of papers that have addressed the problem of calculating the corrections to the Wigner semicircle which are of order 1/N [42-44].
+Dhesi and Jones [45] (thereafter referred to as DJ) have provided a comprehensive set of results: DJ calculated the AED for the GOE to order $1/N^2$, and also the AED for finite N based on a self-consistency argument, when each element of the matrix is drawn randomly from a normal distribution.
+Note that these four papers rely on different methods; furthermore, the 1/Ncorrection of Takano and Takano [42] differs from the others.

-Recently, Metz et al. [48] reconsidered finite size corrections to the spectrum of regular random graphs obtaining an analytical solution, given by a sum over loops comprising all length scales, each loop contributing with a term proportional to the difference of its effective resolvent with respect to the resolvent of an infinite closed chain.
-In this context, let us also point to Kanzieper and Akemann [49] who looked "through the prism of probabilities" on how to find exactly a given number of real eigenvalues in the spectrum of an NxN real asymmetric Gaussian random matrix (see some elaboration on the conclusion section).
-In fine, to obtain an overview of relevant applications and subsequent approaches to complex systems, as those of concern here, see [50].
+Recently, Metz et al. [46] reconsidered finite size corrections to the spectrum of regular random graphs obtaining an analytical solution, given by a sum over loops comprising all length scales, each loop contributing with a term proportional to the difference of its effective resolvent with respect to the resolvent of an infinite closed chain.
+In this context, let us also point to Kanzieper and Akemann [47] who looked "through the prism of probabilities" on how to find exactly a given number of real eigenvalues in the spectrum of an $N \times N$ real asymmetric Gaussian random matrix (see some elaboration in the conclusion).
+Finally, to obtain an overview of relevant applications and subsequent approaches to complex systems, as those of concern here, see Ref.
+[48].